ENGN2912B-2018/HPC-A/README.md

 `cp set $FOAM_RUN/tutorials/heatTransfer/buoyantBoussinesqPimpleFoam/RBConvection/constant`

 With this, the preparations to interface with OpenFOAM from C++ are finished.

-### Simulation
-If you include the `RBConvSim.h` file in your C++ code, you can instantiate a simulation class, modify parameters from within C++, and run simulations.
+If you include the `RBConvSim.h` file in your C++ code, you can instantiate a simulation class, modify parameters, and run simulations from within C++.
 #### Postprocessing

 ## References